NorthStarCodeRepo/JQueryAjaxPolyfill/README.md

 Simply call to the static global AJAXHelper instance and pass in a request object like you'd use in JQuery
     - https://api.jquery.com/jquery.ajax/#jQuery-ajax-settings

+## Please refer to the example.js file for how to use this polyfill.